 The possible motor choices for the quiet hair dryer are a brushed dc motor, brushless dc motor, and an AC induction motor.
-Out of the three, only one motor will be chosen for the design.
-To help in the decision process, a few methods were incorporated, which include background research, an engineering characteristics table, and a Pugh matrix.
-To start the process, a great deal of background research was conducted to determine the basics of each motor, and from there an engineering characteristics table was created in Table 1, as seen ahead.
+Out of the three, only one motor will be chosen for the final design.
+To start the process, a great deal of background research was conducted to determine the basics of each motor, and from there an engineering-characteristics table was created (Table 1), as seen ahead.